josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/⭕️_why_white_christians_need_to_speak_up_about_the_hoop.md

 - closing churches
 - censoring belief

-This is a debate about **monumentality in shared space**, not the right to faith.
+This is a debate about **monumentality in shared civic space**, not the right to faith.

 Conflating the two is politically useful — and intellectually dishonest.